-This course introduces the concepts of objectoriented programming.
+This course introduces computer programming using the C++ programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
-Upon completion, students should be able to design, test, debug, and implement objects at the application level using the appropriate environment.
+Upon completion, students should be able to design, code, test and debug at a beginning level.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course is also available through the Virtual Learning Community (VLC).